SCOTTSDALE PRESCHOOL AND KINDERGARTEN PREP

 Dr. Kieva is the Clinical Director of Scottsdale Children’s Institute.
 Dr. Kieva received her bachelor’s degree in Psychology from Queen’s University in Kingston, ON and a post-graduate certificate in Behavioral Science Technology from George Brown College in Toronto, ON.
 She then went on to earn her master’s degree in Teaching as Applied Behavior Analysis from Teachers College, Columbia University, and her Ph.D. in Applied Behavior Analysis from Columbia University in New York City.
 Dr. Kieva is also a New York state certified teacher with certificates qualifying her to teach students from the ages of birth through 6th grade.

 Our Assistant Clinical Director, Dr. Michelle Mackey, received her B.A. in both Psychology and English from Rutgers University in New Brunswick, New Jersey.
 She earned her master’s and Doctoral degrees in Applied Behavior Analysis from Teachers College, Columbia University in New York City, New York.
 Furthermore, she is a New Jersey state certified teacher with certificates qualifying her to teach students in both general and special education.

-Time is precious, get your child on the right track now.
+Time is precious, get your child on the right track.

-Our Promise to you is an initiation of the assessment and seated in a classroom within 30 days of initial contact.
+Our Promise to you is an intake assessment within 30 days of initial contact.